omega8cc/boa/docs/SECURITY.md

 hosting tasks and all core Drush commands keep working.

-**The restriction does not apply to limited-shell sessions.** When a user runs Drush themselves as the `oN.ftp` limited-shell account — the account they are meant to use for all CLI work (see [DRUSH-CLI.md](DRUSH-CLI.md)) — the filter is skipped entirely and their site's contributed-module Drush commands load normally.
-Running as `oN.ftp` is not an escalation (the user already owns that account), so there is nothing to guard against there.
+**The restriction does not apply to limited-shell sessions.** When a user runs Drush themselves in a limited-shell login — `oN.ftp` or a platform developer login (`oN.<client>-dev`), the logins they are meant to use for all CLI work (see [DRUSH-CLI.md](DRUSH-CLI.md)) — the filter is skipped entirely and their site's contributed-module Drush commands load normally.
+Running in such a login is not an escalation (the user already owns that account), so there is nothing to guard against there.
 BOA makes this distinction from the effective system user of the Drush process, which a client cannot forge.

 ## Allowing specific extensions for the Ægir backend